Efficient Object Manipulation to an Arbitrary Goal Pose: Learning-based Anytime Prioritized Planning: Learning-based Hierarchical Planning

 {\bf Grasping planner (GP):} For the grasping planner, we adapt the graspnet in \cite{fang2020graspnet} with its provided pre-trained model, which predicts 6-DoF grasp poses with a scene point cloud as input.
 Also, graspnet yields few but accurate $G$, thus increasing the enumeration efficiency.
 In our system, we generate scene point clouds with known object models and a table model.
 For each object pose, a set of grasp pose candidates is obtained.
 These grasp poses are prioritized with grasp quality, which guarantees $h(p, g)>\alpha$, thus relaxing the constraints.

-{\bf Intermediate object pose generator (IPG):} Our intermediate pose generation strategy is to select one among a set of pose candidates.
+{\bf {Reorientation} object pose generator (RPG):} Our {reorientation} pose generation strategy is to select one among a set of pose candidates.
 We obtain some stable place poses $\left\{{p}_{I}\right\}$ against the plane table by calculating the probability that the model centroid falls in each triangle of the mesh.
 Since each triangle of the mesh corresponds to a face normal, poses in $\left\{{p}_{I}\right\}$ are with different normals.
-We sample $m$ normals from $\left\{{p}_{I}\right\}$ with augmentation of rotating about each normal by $n$ angles with a stationary step size.
-Our intermediate pose candidate set is formed by these generated poses along with the goal pose.
+We sample $m$ normals from $\left\{{p}_{I}\right\}$ with augmentation of rotating about each normal by $n$ angles with a stationary step size, {thus generating $m\times n$ candidate {reorientation} poses}.
+Our {reorientation} pose candidate set is formed by these generated poses along with the goal pose.

-For each pose in the intermediate pose candidate set, we generate a scene point cloud in which the known object is placed on the table with corresponding pose.
+For each pose in the {reorientation} pose candidate set, we generate a scene point cloud in which the known object is placed on the table with corresponding pose.
 Then we extract the point cloud feature through the network Neighbor Embedding (NE) \cite{Guo_2021} which encodes the input points into a new higher dimensional feature space.
-Each intermediate pose point cloud feature is concatenated with point cloud features of the initial and goal pose, and then is fed into Point Cloud Evaluation Net (PCEN) to get the predicted $Q$-value for this pose.
+Each {reorientation} pose point cloud feature is concatenated with point cloud features of the initial and goal pose, and then is fed into Point Cloud Evaluation Net (PCEN) to get the predicted $Q$-value for this pose.